The Soil, Base Layer and Living Medium of a Hot Spring

 Soil, an environment sensitive to external disturbances

 So far, we have been able to become a little more aware of the importance of the work of micro-organisms in the soil, since they are considered not only to be the ‘chemical engineers of the soil’, but also the ‘architects of the soil’.
 They help to create a vast and organised ‘structure‘ throughout the soil at the service of their environment.
-By preserving this structure, the vegetation that grows in these conditions will be more balanced.
-On the other hand, a disturbed environment (overgrazing, ploughing, compaction, chemical inputs and various forms of pollution, etc.) reduces the abundance and diversity of micro-organisms, favouring the emergence of opportunistic pathogenic bacteria in a soil that loses quality and fertility.
+If this structure is maintained, the vegetation that grows in these conditions will be more balanced.
+On the other hand, a disturbed environment (overgrazing, ploughing, compaction, chemical inputs and various forms of pollution, etc.) reduces the abundance and diversity of micro-organisms and favours the emergence of opportunistic pathogenic bacteria in a soil that loses quality and fertility.

-To compensate for this imbalance and inform us about the state of the soil, nature first provided for the germination of bio-indicator plants (purple dandelion, dandelion, thistle, dock, etc.), which will also stimulate certain micro-organisms, helping to mitigate these effects and correct them over time.
+To compensate for this imbalance and to inform us of the state of the soil, nature has first of all provided for the germination of bio-indicator plants (purple dandelion, dandelion, thistle, dock, etc.), which also stimulate certain micro-organisms that help to mitigate and correct these effects over time.
 But what does all this have to do with a hot spring?
-What functions might these micro-organisms have in soil hosting a hot spring?
+What functions could these micro-organisms have in the soil of a hot spring?
 That’s what we’re going to try to answer.

 The soil, a living medium at the service of a hot spring